 Our work is benchmarked against the national and international standards for school careers provision.
-As far as possible we offer individual support and guidance, with the belief that every individual matters equally, and should receive equal access to provision.
+As far as possible we offer individual support and guidance with the belief that every individual matters equally and should receive equal access to provision.

 Progression Beyond School

-Of those who leave CVC at 16 almost, all transfer to other educational institutions, while a few take apprenticeships.
-Of those who leave at 18, most proceed to degree and other higher level courses, with increasing numbers gaining places at the top universities.
+Of those who leave CVC at 16, almost all transfer to other educational institutions, while a few take apprenticeships.
+Of those who leave at 18, most proceed to degree and other higher level courses with increasing numbers gaining places at the top universities.

-CVC provides all pupils in Years 8-13 with access to career guidance sessions on request, and by staff and parent referral.
-This is all high quality, impartial and independent careers advice.
-Impartial advice is provided by external local authority and other advisors, and through use of independent guidance services such as COA Centigrade and Morrisby Profile.
+CVC provides all pupils in Years 8-13 with access to career guidance sessions on request and by staff and parent referral.
+This is all high quality, impartial and independent careers advice which is provided by external local authority and other advisors and through the use of independent guidance services such as COA Centigrade and Morrisby Profile.

-The school has a timetabled programme of Careers Education covering the full recommended range of topics, including transitions, career areas and labour market information, and employability skills and attitudes.
+The school has a timetabled programme of Careers Education covering the full recommended range of topics, including transitions, career areas, labour market information, employability skills and attitudes.
 There is a separate Sixth Form Careers Programme.
 Students have encounters with providers of higher and further education.
 Curriculum learning is also linked to careers.
 The school brings in external speakers, arranges visits, and facilitates some individually-focussed opportunities and placements for Year 9-13 students, tailored to their future educational and career ideas and aspirations.
-CVC has strong links with employers, and is further developing its employer network, using both employers, and in coming years, alumni.
+CVC has strong links with employers, and is further developing its employer network, using both employers and in coming years, alumni.

-Work and Other Experiences and Employability
+Work, Other Experiences and Employability

 Students are also encouraged to undertake a range of CV-building activities which develop the personal qualities and skills required to have successful future working lives.
 They are also encouraged to apply for schemes, awards, masterclasses which develop their subject/career-linked portfolios (e.g. Arkwright Scholarships).

-As part of developing our students’ employability and networking, we want to foster links with local, national and international employers, and university and other educational providers.
+As part of developing our students’ employability and networking, we want to foster links with local, national and international employers and university as well as other educational providers.
 We would be very grateful for any contacts regarding this, which can be directed to: firstname.lastname@example.org